DevOpsDolapo/DevOps_Projects/PROJECT 8/Project8.md

 To automate the deployment and configuration of Apache webserver EC2 instances, we'll need to follow the steps below:

-**Step 1: Provision two EC2 instances running on the Ubuntu OS**
+### Provision two EC2 instances running on the Ubuntu OS**

-Click on the 'Launch instances' tab on the AWS dashboard
+**Step 1: Click on the 'Launch instances' tab on the AWS dashboard**

 ![Alt text](Images/aws-provision.png)

-Fill out the details of the servers, selecting the Ubuntu OS, and attaching (or creating) a key pair, then click on 'Launch instance' at the bottom of the page
+**Step 2: Fill out the details of the servers, selecting the Ubuntu OS, and attaching (or creating) a key pair, then click on 'Launch instance' at the bottom of the page**

 ![Alt text](Images/aws-provision1.png)